UtrechtUniversity/SWORDS-template/paper/paper.md

 ---
-title: "Scan and revieW of Open Research Data and Software"
+title: "SWORDS: A framework for the Scan and revieW of Open Research Data and Software"
 tags:
   - Python
   - data analysis